 About the Program

 The W.A.F.F.L.E.S.
 FIRST Robotics Competition (FRC) team was started in 2013 and given the team number 4476.
-As an entirely community-based team, any area student in grade 8 through 12 is welcome to join!
+As an entirely community-based team, any area students in grades 8 through 12 are welcome to join!
 No prior experience is required.

 An FRC team is like a small business, and the technical aspects of the team are about as close to real-world engineering as you can get.
 Each year in January, a new game challenge is released.
 Teams then have less than two months to design, build, program, and test a 125-pound robot to compete in exciting events throughout March and April.
-Robots compete on a 27′ by 52′ field, working in alliances of 3 to score as many points as possible in 2.5 minute matches packed with action.
+Robots compete on a 27′ by 52′ field, working in alliances of 3 to score as many points as possible in 2.5-minute matches packed with action.
 Students work alongside community professionals, alumni, and Queen’s University/St. Lawrence College students who guide and teach as mentors.
 Students are also involved with the business and non-technical aspects of the team by recruiting and fundraising, creating award submissions and presentations, doing team media and website design, and so much more.

 FRC teams encompass many different skills and areas of interest–there is a place for everyone!